Nikola Jokić: Personal life

-During Jokić's early years in Denver, he lived in a shared apartment with his then-girlfriend and his two older brothers.
-Jokić married his longtime girlfriend Natalija Mačešić on October 24, 2020, in his hometown of Sombor.
-Nikola and Natalija have two children together: daughter Ognjena, who was born in September 2021, and son Ignjat, who was born in November 2024.
+During Jokić's early years in Denver, he lived in a shared apartment with his ex-girlfriend and his two older brothers.
+Jokić married his long-time girlfriend, Natalija Mačešić, on October 24, 2020, in his hometown of Sombor.
+Jokić and Mačešić have two children together: daughter Ognjena, who was born in September 2021, and son Ignjat, who was born in November 2024.

 Besides his native Serbian, he also speaks English fluently.
 He believes it is important to teach his children the Serbian language, as they live and attend school in the U.S.

+Jokić is passionate about horse racing and his family owns a stable in his hometown.
+Jokić originally wanted to be a jockey but his father suggested he turn to basketball after he grew too big before his teens.

 Religion

 Jokić is a Serbian Orthodox Christian.
 He has gone viral in Serbian media on several occasions for correcting reporters wishing him a merry Christmas on December 25, always stating "It's not my Christmas."
 In the Serbian Orthodox Church, Christmas is celebrated on January 7, which is December 25 on the Julian calendar, the SOC's official liturgical calendar.